Copyright 2025 Thousand Brains Project

 )

-[docs]def get_point_normal_naive(point_cloud, patch_radius_frac=2.5):
+[docs]def surface_normal_naive(point_cloud, patch_radius_frac=2.5):

-"""Estimate point normal.
+"""Estimate surface normal.

 This is a very simplified alternative to open3d's estimate_normals where we